Dhaa

 The Dhaa (or Dhah) is a two-headed drum, "slightly smaller than the Dhimay."
-It belong to the membranophone group of Newar traditional musical instruments.
+It belongs to the membranophone group of Newar traditional musical instruments.
 It is a kind of drum specially played during the month of Gunlaa, the ninth month of Newar calendar.
 Dhaa is also known as "Gunlaa Baajan".

 It is made of a hollow wooden trunk covered at both sides with animal skin.
 The left side is covered with a thicker skin producing flat sound whereas the right side is covered with thinner skin producing sharper sound.

 The Dhaa is played by a group of even number of people standing.
 The instrument is suspended with a belt over the right shoulder.
 Dhaa is always accompanied with Taa and Bhushyaa along with the tunes from some aerophones.